spinosigennaro/Zoho-Analytics/README.md

 #### Activation Tab.

-In the activation tab you will find the percentage of customer activation
+In the activation tab you will find the percentage of customer activation.
+In other words, the percentage of customer that are activated based on the total number of clients